-- To validate a sdepy release, tests are run with both 100 and 100000 paths against a fixed random seed.
+- To validate a sdepy release, tests are run with 100_000 or more paths.
 Numerical integration results for the mean, standard deviation, probability distribution, and/or characteristic function are compared against their exact values computed analytically from the process parameters.
-Comparisons are then plotted and visually inspected, and the occasional larger than usual deviation is manually checked to be statistically acceptable, i.e. only so few standard deviations off the mark.
-The plots and the average and maximum errors are recorded in png and text files located in the ./tests/cfr directory, relative to the package home directory where sdepy.file is located. - Each time sdepy.test('full') is invoked, to keep testing times manageable and the testing procedure uninvasive, tests are run with 100 paths against the same fixed random seed, without plotting or storing results.
-The realized errors are then compared and checked against the expected errors, as distributed with the package and stored in the ./tests/cfr directory.

-Note that the tests rely on the reproducibility of expected errors, once random numbers have been seeded with np.random.seed(), across platforms and versions of Python, NumPy and SciPy.
+Comparisons are then plotted and visually inspected, and the occasional larger than usual deviation is manually checked to be statistically acceptable, i.e. only so few standard deviations off the mark. - Each time sdepy.test('full') is invoked, to keep testing times manageable and the testing procedure non invasive, tests are run with 100 paths, using NumPy legacy random generation with a fixed seed, the realized errors are then compared and checked against the expected errors, as distributed with the package and stored in the ./tests/cfr directory.
+Note that such default tests rely on the stable reproducibility of expected errors, across platforms and versions of Python, NumPy and SciPy.